full

 Speaker:

-A complete picture was beginning to take place in land Stiers mind.
+A completed picture was beginning to take place in Lance Dyer’s mind,

 Speaker: